October 22, 2025

 - Allows you to find quick wins faster.

-- Catches users’ problems and frustrations in the most important places on the website.
+- Catches users’ problems and points of user frustration in the most important places on the website.

 - Allows you to follow the progress of the goal from the dashboard.